-The Pharisees were not condemned by Jesus because they were too zealous about strict obedience to God’s will.
+These religious leaders were not condemned by the Lord because they were too zealous about strict obedience to God’s will.
 They were condemned because “they say, and do not” (Matthew 23:3).
 Jesus taught that those who obey the law are those that really and truly love Him (John 14:15; 15:14).
 Many who speak against the rigid obedience to the law and avoid being “legalistic” are actually being unfaithful to God.

 The scriptures define righteousness as right doing (1 John 3:7).
 The apostle James taught that the faithful believer is the one who actually obeys God’s will (James 2:17-26).
 Bible patriarchs illustrated true obedience in their life: Abraham (Genesis 26:5), Moses (Deuteronomy 4:2), John (1 John 5:3), and Paul (Romans 6:16).
 And their obedient actions demonstrated their faith in God.